-23. The European Council welcomes the presentation of the Commission's Strategic Report assessing the implementation of the renewed Lisbon Strategy for Jobs and Growth and making proposals for the next three-year cycle, including a new set of Integrated Guidelines, country-specific recommendations and a new Community Lisbon programme.
+27. The European Council welcomes the presentation of the Commission's Strategic Report assessing the implementation of the renewed Lisbon Strategy for Growth and Jobs and making proposals for the next three-year cycle, including a new set of Integrated Guidelines, country-specific recommendations and a new Community Lisbon programme.
 The European Council calls for work to be taken forward speedily in order to launch the next cycle at its meeting at Spring 2008.
-It is of key importance to maintain the momentum and, at the same time, step up reform efforts in areas where progress has been limited.
 The European Council underlines the role of the new Community Lisbon Programme for the partnership approach.
 This Programme must add value at Community level to improve the coherence of reforms and maximise positive spill over effects.

 The Lisbon Strategy is delivering.
 The four priority areas of reform identified by the European Council in Spring 2006 continue to be valid: knowledge and innovation, business environment, employment and energy and climate change.
 Thus, whilst the challenges have been evolving, the Integrated Guidelines do not need a fundamental overhaul.
-The preliminary analysis carried out by various formations of the Council, as well as by the other European institutions, have already identified the need for stronger action regarding the European Research Area, innovation mechanisms, SMEs, the Single Market, public administration modernization, education and skills, flexicurity, social inclusion, energy, sustainability and quality of public finances.
+Preliminary discussions at Council level have already identified the need for appropriate action in areas such as European Research, innovation mechanisms, SMEs, the Single Market, public administration modernization, education and skills, flexicurity, social inclusion, energy, climate change, the visibility of the social dimension, sustainability, quality of public finances.
+This effort should address the national, the Community and the external level of action.

-The role of the regional level to deliver growth and jobs should also be increased, notably by using the new programmes of the cohesion policy.
-The full use of the Lisbon toolbox should be deepened by strengthening the existing horizontal coordination, developing tailor-made communication and involving all relevant stakeholders.
+The role of the regional level to deliver growth and jobs should also be increased, as recognised in the new generation of programmes of the cohesion policy covering the period 2007-2013.
+The Lisbon toolbox should be fully used by strengthening the existing horizontal coordination, developing tailor-made communication and involving all relevant stakeholders.

-24. Promoting the knowledge triangle (education-research-innovation) is central for the Europe of the future and for the development of knowledge-based economies.
-The European Council accordingly welcomes the setting-up of the European Institute of Technology and of the first Joint Technology Initiatives, as innovative public-private partnerships in strategic areas.
+28. Promoting the knowledge triangle (education-research-innovation) is central for the Europe of the future and for the development of knowledge-based economies.
+The European Council accordingly welcomes the setting-up of the European Institute of Innovation and Technology and of the first Joint Technology Initiatives, as innovative public-private partnerships in strategic areas.
+It calls on Member States to engage more actively in the implementation of pan-European research infrastructures.

 Human resources for science and technology in Europe need to be increased and the attractiveness of Europe for highly qualified scientists boosted: the European Council therefore endorses the objectives agreed by the Council in November 2007 on the future of science and technology in Europe, as well as on the modernization of the universities.
 Recalling the broad-based innovation strategy adopted in 2006, the European Council stresses the relevance of the Commission's initiatives relating to public procurement and innovation in services and invites it to complement them with the remaining expected initiatives.
 Delivering lifelong learning to all citizens is, alongside its social dimension, of particular importance for more and better jobs.
-Accordingly, Member States and the Commission should give priority to the implementation of the Education and Training work programme as well as the "New Skills for New Jobs" initiative and the European Qualifications Framework.
+Accordingly, Member States and the Commission should give priority to the implementation of the Education and Training work programme and the European Qualifications Framework as well as the "New Skills for New Jobs" initiative and to promoting greater mobility.

-25. The European Council welcomes the integrated decision of the Council on the financing, governance, and procurement policy for the European satellite navigation programmes EGNOS and Galileo.
+29. The European Council confirms the integrated decision of the Council on the financing, governance, and procurement policy for the European satellite navigation programmes EGNOS and Galileo.
 This key project for the EU will deliver by 2013 a global satellite navigation infrastructure, creating improved economic efficiencies, highly qualified jobs, and new opportunities for advanced services and applications throughout the EU.